jjp2196/data_science/Projects/spotify_decision_trees/README.md

-# (Capstone) Project 6: Determining Popularity of Rising Pop Music Artists with Scraped Spotify Data and NLP Sentiment Analysis
+# Determining Popularity of Rising Pop Music Artists with Scraped Spotify Data and NLP Sentiment Analysis

 ## Problem Statement
 1. Spotify uses its popularity parameter in order to rank songs, albums, and artists.
 This "popularity" metric is based on how often users stream songs from Spotify.